Your Cage-Free, Worry-Free Motorcycle Vacation Experience

 With its breathtaking location on a narrow coastal inlet characterized by wave-worn granite rocks and crashing surf, it’s easy to see why this charming little community is perhaps Canada’s most photographed site.
 With a year round population of 30, Peggy’s Cove is a sleepy little town famous for several things including beautiful ocean waters, small narrow inlet, scenic lighthouse, and the unfortunate crash 8 km offshore of Swissair Flight 111 on Sep 02, 1998 after departing from New York’s JFK Airport.

 Departing Peggy’s Cove, we’ll ride along Nova Scotia’s beautiful South Shore through the picturesque seaside village of Mahone Bay to arrive in the scenic town of Lunenburg, founded in 1753.
-With its brightly coloured buildings lining the shore, Lunenburg is considered one of Canada’s most colorful postcard-perfect towns and is also a UNESCO World Heritage Site.
+With its brightly coloured buildings lining the shore, Lunenburg is considered one of Canada’s most colorful postcard- perfect towns and is also a UNESCO World Heritage Site.
 We’ll have lunch overlooking the sailboat-filled harbour before riding some twists and turns along the route back to Halifax, passing through small villages that add character to the Lighthouse Route.
-For dinner tonight there are many fun dining opportunities along the Halifax Harbourfront.
+Dinner is on your own tonight.
+Enjoy the many fun dining opportunities along the Halifax Harbourfront.

 Saint John, NB